theminstack/styled/README.md

 ### Default prop values

 Default prop values can be provided for undefined props with the `use` method.
-Properties returned by the callback will only be set if the current prop value is undefined.
+Props returned by the callback will only be set if the current prop value is undefined.
 This method is an alternative to using the `map` method with `Object.assign({}, defaults, props)` or `{ ...defaults, ...props }`, which allow undefined props to overwrite and hide default values.

 ```tsx
 const StyledDiv = styled('div').use((props) => ({